 Are Heel Spurs Causing My Foot Pain?

-Possibly, although heel spurs themselves are often asymptomatic and not the real issue.
+Possibly, although heel spurs themselves are usually not the only contributing factor causing pain.
 Instead, it’s the plantar fasciitis—the soft tissue tearing and swelling—that’s usually the biggest factor.
 In fact, many people live with heel spurs for years and never even realize it until they get an X-ray of the area for a different problem.

 However, there may be some cases where a particularly large or inconveniently placed heel spur can cause additional discomfort and swelling by pressing on surrounding soft tissues when you stand and walk.
-You may feel a sharp pain when getting up from bed or a rest, which may recede into a dull ache.
+You may feel a sharp pain when getting up from bed or rest, which may recede into a dull ache.
+When this occurs, it's important to visit a skilled Massapequa heel spur doctor.

 Conservative treatments are generally selected first when dealing with heel pain, whether or not heel spurs are present.